vedro-universe/vedro-docs/docs/integrations/httpx-client.md

   </TabItem>
 </Tabs>

-## Basics
+## Getting Started

-The core functionality of the `vedro-httpx` plugin is provided by the `AsyncHTTPInterface` class.
-You can use this class to define your API interface.
+`vedro-httpx` encourages you to wrap every external service in a small **interface** class:

+1. One place to configure a reusable HTTPX client (base URL, headers, TLS, time‑outs).
+2. Clearly named, type‑annotated methods for each endpoint – your tests stay readable.
+3. A unified `Response` object that Vedro can render beautifully when an assertion fails.

 Below is an example of creating an AuthAPI interface for an authentication API:

 <Tabs>
   <TabItem value="async" label="Async" default>